Sentry Tunnel for FiveM/GTA Online

 4. Update the config file

-You might need to also specify the UDP endpoint for your server with:
+You might want to also specify the UDP endpoint for your server:

 And that should be pretty much everything you have to do.